Nine vie to replace Boris Johnson

 Johnson has said he will remain prime minister until his successor is chosen.
 But many want him to go now, with even some Conservative politicians worried that he could do mischief even as a caretaker prime minister.

-As politicians took to the airwaves to endorse candidates on Sunday, many sought to distance their favorites from the turmoil of the Johnson years by stressing traits such as "integrity" and "honesty".
+As politicians took to the airwaves to endorse candidates, many sought to distance their favourites from the turmoil of the Johnson years by stressing traits such as "integrity" and "honesty".

 Karan Bilimoria, the former president of the Confederation of British Industry, said the decision should be made as quickly as possible because businesses that are still struggling to overcome the impact of the pandemic and are now facing the growing possibility of a recession need help now.

 "We have got to get through this period as quickly as possible and find a good leader who can then rebuild trust," he told Times Radio.
 "It is rebuilding the trust with the country as well.
-The country has lost that trust and business is very worried." — AP
+The country has lost that trust and business is very worried."